asiekierka/nds-miniboot/README.md

 | SuperCard DSONE | generic | |
 | SuperCard DSONE SDHC | dsonesdhc | |
 | Various timebomb carts | generic | |

+Notes:

+- "No bootstub support" means that nds-miniboot does not install its own bootstub, enabling homebrew to return to the boot program on exit.
+As most people chain nds-miniboot with a menu that adds its own bootstub (like nds-hb-menu), this is not a problem in practice for most users.

 ### Troubleshooting